iankorf/MCB185-2023/unit8_final_projects/README.md

 + Get the hexcodes for your favorite colors
 + Minimize the distance between an input color and your colors

+## fasta stats ##

+Write a program the reads in a FASTA file and reports the following
+information:

++ Number of sequences
++ Total length
++ Shortest sequence
++ Longest sequence
++ Median sequence length
++ N50 length
++ Composition of each letter in the sequence

 ## hgt_detector ##